 “No,” Taylor says succinctly and without hesitation.
 “I’ve worked for him for seven years and I have never seen him like this.
 He hasn’t slept in four days—he’s on day five now.
 He goes to work, locks himself in his office and does nothing.
 Today, he only stayed there for a few hours and he’s been at his piano ever since.
 If he’s eating, I haven’t seen it.
 Gail wants to call his mother, but he has expressly forbidden it.
 If I didn’t know any better, I would say he just wants to fade away.”
 I sigh heavily and pick up my purse.

 “Take me to him, Taylor.”
 I say as I follow him out the door.

 “I told them not to call you, Mom.
-I’m fine,” he says without turning around.
-His voice is hoarse and dry and I can barely hear what he says.
+I’m fine,” he says, without turning around, his voice is hoarse and dry.
+I can barely hear what he said.
 He tries to clear his throat and repeat his words, but they don’t come out any better.
 I walk over to him and stand in his line of vision, but he doesn’t raise his head.
 His hands are resting in his lap now like a child being scolded.

-“It’s not Grace,” I say softly but sternly.
-He raises his head and I have to take a deep breath to keep from reacting to what I saw.
+“It’s not Grace,” I say softly, but sternly.
+He raises his head and I have to take a deep breath to keep from reacting to what I see.

 He looks like a ghost!
 His face is pale and drawn.
 There’s hair everywhere… I can probably pull it back into a ponytail!
 He hasn’t shaved in days—probably at least since the last time I saw him.
 His lips look dry and cracked.
 He has dark circles under his bloodshot eyes and the gray is almost white.
 They’re empty.
 Oh, and he’s sporting a black eye.

 “Butterfly.”
-He says like it’s taking all of his strength to speak.
+He says my name like it’s taking all his strength to speak.
 What has he done to himself?

 Okay!
 Fuck!
 Shut the hell up and let me figure this out!